A-Programmer/CSharp_Full_Course/11. Getting Started with Asynchronous Programming in .NET/README.md

 **Implement Asynchronous and Parallel Programming in C# .NET**
 Both Asynchronous and Parallel Programming are not new in C# .NET.
 The Asynchronous Programming Model (APM) is the oldest model in .NET and has been available since version 1.0.
 Because it was complicated to implement, Microsoft introduced a new model in .NET 2.0: the Event-Based Asynchronous Pattern (EAP).
 EAP simplified things, but it wasn’t enough.
 So in .NET 4.0, Microsoft implemented a new model: the Task Parallel Library (TPL).
 The TPL is a huge improvement over the previous models.
 It simplifies parallel processing and makes better use of system resources.
 With TPL we can implement Parallel Programming in C# .NET very easy.
-`Async` and `Await` keywords were introduced in C# 5.0 by Microsoft.
+`async` and `await` keywords were introduced in C# 5.0 by Microsoft.
 When you use the “Async” keyword, you can write code the same way you wrote synchronous code.
 The compiler takes care of all the complexity and frees you to do what you do best: writing the logic.
 There are some rules for writing the Async method:
 - The method signature must have the `async` keyword.
 - The method name should end with Async (this is not enforced, but it is a best practice).
 - The method should return `Task`, `Task<T>`, or `void`.